sojomo/cv/index.md

 ### Memberships

- - Board member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
+ - Board member of the European Society for Cataract and Refractive Surgery (ESCRS)
- - Board member of the Belgian Society of Cataract and Refractive Surgeons BSCRS
+ - Board member of the Belgian Society of Cataract and Refractive Surgeons (BSCRS)
+ - Vice Chair and Co-opted Expert of the VV working group of the European Board of Ophthalmology (EBO)
+ - Committee member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
+ - Committee member of the Education Committee (ESCRS)
+ - Committee member of the Cornea Committee (ESCRS)
+ - Committee member of the Digital Health Committee (ESCRS)
  - Member of the Cornea Society
- - Member of the American European Congress of Ophthalmic Surgery
+ - Member of the American European Congress of Ophthalmic Surgery (AECOS)

 ### Editorial Work